2024 Women's World Draughts Championship match

-The 2024 Women's World Draughts Championship match in international draughts was held from December 19 to December 31, 2024, at Wageningen City Hall Wageningen, in the Netherlands.
-It was held under the auspices of the International Draughts Federation (FMJD) and played between the reigning 2023 world champion Viktoriya Motrichko from Ukraine and Darya Tkachenko from Netherlands who was second at the same championship.
+The 2024 Women's World Draughts Championship match in international draughts was held from 19 to 31 December, 2024 at the Wageningen City Hall in Wageningen, Netherlands.
+It was held under the auspices of the International Draughts Federation (FMJD) and played between the reigning 2023 world champion, Viktoriya Motrichko, and the runner-up of the previous championship, Darya Tkachenko.

 Darya Tkachenko won the match to capture her fifth world championship title.

 Rules and regulations

-The event was played over 12 games with a time control of 90 minutes for 45 moves and after that 30 minutes plus 30 second per move.
-The player who had the highest score won the world title if she had won at least two games.
-If not, the match continued until one of the players reached a second victory in total, with 2 rapid games 20 minutes plus 10 seconds Fischer system, 4 blitz games with a time schedule of 10 minutes and 5 seconds Fischer system, and a Superblitz (limited time for unlimited number of games till 1st victory) tie breaks with a time schedule of 10 minutes and 2 seconds per move Fischer system.
+The match consisted of 12 games, played with a time control of 90 minutes for the first 45 moves, followed by 30 minutes for the rest of the game plus a 30-second increment per move.
+The player with the highest score won the world title if he won at least two games.
+If not, tie-break games were played until one player achieved a second overall win.

+The first tie-break was 2 rapid games, 20 minutes plus a 10-second increment per move.
+The second tie-break was 4 blitz games, 10 minutes plus a 5-second increment per move.
+The third tie-break was Superblitz (limited time for an unlimited number of games until the first victory), 10 minutes plus a 2-second increment per move.